Lear2

 Philippines Map Frame

-In March 2020, Intermap teamed with McElhanney Consulting Services Ltd. to provide NEXTMap One data to fill in areas on the island where LiDAR data was difficult to collect.
+Intermap completed a 3D mapping project of Dominica for a LiDAR operator that was contracted to produce a DSM of the island.
 This initiative is part of the Disaster Vulnerability Reduction Project set out by the Government of Dominica through the Ministry of Health and Environment.

 Dominica Map